 The first dog in my family was my oldest sister Diane's dog, Cindy.
 The second was my elder sister Carol's dog, Nikki.At this time I owned a rabbit called Bambi!

-Diane went on to own and breed German Shepherd puppies from her dog Tally.
+Long after Cindy passed my sister Diane went on to own and breed German Shepherd puppies from her first German Shepherd Tally.

 My first dog, Kristy, was one of these.